Main content

 Vetting

 Something to know upfront: if your application is successful, you’ll need to be vetted, which means we’ll background check you for national security purposes.
 Vetting is carried out by United Kingdom Security Vetting (UKSV) and not directly by us.
-You can find out more details on the process on the Government website, but you might have a lot of questions about this, so let’s tackle some of the big ones:
+You can find out more details on the process on the government website, but you might have a lot of questions about this, so let’s tackle some of the big ones:

-You can find out more about the Vetting process, why it’s necessary and what’s involved, along with guidance on the process on the GOV.UK website by following this link.
+Find out more about the vetting process, why it’s necessary and what’s involved, along with guidance here.

 It depends on the role you’re applying for and the level of vetting you need.